open5e/open5e/source/classes/barbarian.rst

 with your menacing presence.
 When you do so, choose one creature that you can see within 30 feet of you.
-If the creature can see or hear you, it must succeed on a Wisdom saving throw (DC equal to 8 + your proficiency bonus + your Charisma modifier) or be frightened of you until the end of your next turn.
-On subsequent turns, you can use your action to extend the duration of this effect on the frightened creature until the end of your next turn.
+If the creature can see or hear you, it must succeed on a Wisdom saving throw (DC equal to 8 + your proficiency bonus + your Charisma modifier) or be :ref:`srd:frightened` of you until the end of your next turn.
+On subsequent turns, you can use your action to extend the duration of this effect on the :ref:`srd:frightened` creature until the end of your next turn.
 This effect ends if the creature ends its turn out of line of sight or more than 60 feet away from you.